Exposure Updated 9 min read

 Republic Steel

 Republic Steel was one of the largest steelmakers in America.
 Its Cleveland operations stretched along the Cuyahoga River through the Flats and into the industrial neighborhoods south of downtown.
-At its peak, Republic employed more than 10,000 workers at its Cleveland works alone.
+By the late 1930s, Republic’s Cleveland district employed more than 10,000 workers in its mills along the river, according to the Encyclopedia of Cleveland History maintained by Case Western Reserve University.
 Republic’s mills were part of a Rust Belt steel corridor that extended from Pittsburgh through Youngstown and Cleveland to Gary, Indiana and Chicago’s southeast side, all using the same asbestos insulation products from the same manufacturers.

 Inside the mills, asbestos was everywhere.
 It insulated the blast furnaces that operated at temperatures above 2,000 degrees.
 It wrapped the pipes carrying steam between buildings.
 It lined the ladles that poured molten metal.
 It protected the soaking pits and the electrical systems that powered the rolling mills.